U.N. says 126 rapes committed in Congo town after army arrived

-UNITED NATIONS (Reuters) - The U.N. mission in the Democratic Republic of Congo found that 126 rapes were committed in an eastern town after Congolese troops fled there last month as rebels advanced on the provincial capital of Goma, the United Nations said on Tuesday.
+UNITED NATIONS (Reuters) - The U.N. mission in the Democratic Republic of Congo found that 126 women were raped in an eastern town after Congolese troops fled there last month as rebels advanced on the provincial capital of Goma, the United Nations said on Tuesday.

 Congolese troops retreated to the nearby town of Minova when the rebels captured Goma on November 20.
 Kinshasa regained control of Goma almost two weeks later when the rebels withdrew, but the United Nations said the situation remains “tense and fragile.”